jkaewprateep/UI_design_with_generative_linear_learning_model_from_Coursera/README.md

 ## LLM Chat application

 💃( 👩‍🏫 )💬 Linear learning model, if humans and scripts are the best selection but to serve with best services we allowed AI as tools to help in selected specific tasks.
 Have AI bots abilities to perform single complex of tasks such as prompt generation from statistics in database and backend systems or system queue statistics and campaigns statistics.
 Prompts can be voice, documents such as billings and notification messages by email, SMS, telephony information, re-use by integrated systems, and printout documents. </br>
+🦤💬 AI is good at matching, coupling and de-couple, queueing, and delay time operations, In sometimes AI performs document text generated for another system integration such as cheque queue or file system input because of original process still use the supervisor to approve them. </br>

 <p align="center" width="100%">
     <img width="40%" src="https://github.com/jkaewprateep/UI_design_with_generative_linear_learning_model_from_Coursera/blob/main/LLM%20-%20chat%201.png">